ProgramingMaster/finalproject/README.md

 (while in the final project folder)

   ###__Log in__
   When you open up the page, you will see a basic login form.
-The username and password can't be empty and if you input an incorrect username and password it will show an error.
-Otherwise it logs you in and brings you to the index page.
+The username and password can't be empty, and if you input an incorrect username and password, it will show an error.
+Otherwise, it logs you in and brings you to the index page.

   There's some text below the form that says, "Don't have an account?
 Sign up!"